chaos-polymtl/lethe/doc/source/parameters/cfd/timer.rst

 * ``solve_linear_system`` refers to the time spent solving the linear system of equations, without the time required to assemble the preconditioner.

 Depending on the type of simulation, there may be other category that appear in the timer.
-This is useful to monitor what is actually making up most of your simulation cost in your simulation.
+This is useful to monitor the functions responsible for taking up most of the simulation time.